Tuesday, October 8, 2024

 2. What attracted you to Slippery Rock University, and in particular, the College of Education?

-3. What is your favorite course to teach?
+3. What is your current role?
+What is your favorite course to teach?

-4. What is your favorite aspect of working in Special Education?
+4. What is your favorite aspect of working in your field?

 5. What were you like as a college student?